TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Hooks/Index.rst

     the context of the hook.

 `<index>`
     Integer index typically.
-Can be unique string if you have a reason to use that.
+Can be a unique string, if you have a reason to use that.
 Normally it has no greater significance since the value of the key is not used.
 The hooks normally traverse over the array and uses only the value (function reference)